cmstead/jsLearnerForms/docs/THIRD-FORM.md

 <!-- GENERATED DOCUMENT!
 DO NOT EDIT! -->
 # JS Learner Forms &mdash; Third Form #
 #### The Explanation ####
-You are going to continue refactoring code that was presented in the first and second form.
+You are going to continue refactoring code that was presented in the [first](./FIRST-FORM.md) and [second](./SECOND-FORM.md) form.
 Again, what you are given is one of several possible solutions to the previous exercises.

+You can also look at [JS Learner Forms documentation](../FORMS.md) for other forms.

 ## Table Of Contents ##